 Voting for the future

 We take our share ownership seriously and work actively with the companies in which we invest to improve the environmental, social and governance (ESG) choices they make.
 One of the ways we do this is to ensure that we actively participate in shareholder voting when the opportunity arises.
-As a shareholder, we are entitled to undertake proxy voting at shareholder meetings of all the Australian and international companies we have investments in.
+As a shareholder, we are entitled to undertake proxy voting at annual general meetings for most of our Australian and international equities and global real estate investment trustee exposures.
 We believe it is important to fulfil the ownership obligations and rights that come with being a long-term shareholder.
-There are a number of factors we consider when making our voting choices:
+There are a number of factors we consider when making our voting considerations: